BYLAWS

 Section 1 – Types of Awards

-This award is for outstanding achievement on behalf of people with disabilities.
+1. The President’s Award: This award is for outstanding achievement on behalf of people with disabilities.
 It is presented to an individual or an organization whose activity in the preceding years has made a major contribution to the education of people with disabilities on a statewide basis.
-Persons/organizations eligible to receive this award would be, for example:
+Persons/organizations eligible to receive this award can be:

-This award brings recognition to a member of WAPED who has made significant contributions toward providing and improving access to higher education at their institution as well as in their community and Washington state.
-The recipient will be evaluated on his/her leadership, knowledge, creativity, and management skills in developing and providing services to students with disabilities in higher education.
-Potential nominees include disability services directors, coordinators or programs for students with disabilities, accommodation providers, etc., in a postsecondary setting.
+6. Outstanding Member/Educator Award: This award brings recognition to a member of WAPED who has made significant contributions toward providing and improving access to higher education at their institution as well as in their community and Washington state.
+The recipient will be evaluated on their leadership, knowledge, creativity, and management skills in developing and providing services to students with disabilities in higher education.
+Potential nominees include disability services directors, coordinators, or programs for students with disabilities, accommodation providers, etc., in a postsecondary setting.

-This award is presented to an individual who has demonstrated years of service and leadership to WAPED through any segment or combination of Association activities or life.
+7. The Ben Webinger Meritorious Service Award: This award is presented to an individual who has demonstrated years of service and leadership to WAPED through any segment or combination of activities or life.
 Emphasis is placed on length of service, level of service, and evidence of outstanding service and leadership to WAPED.
-Potential nominees might include a member with a sustained membership in WAPED (required) who has provided outstanding membership efforts and leadership for a period of several years.
+Potential nominees might include a member with a sustained membership in WAPED (required) who has provided outstanding membership efforts and leadership for several years.
 An exception to the membership requirement may be made for individuals who are no longer members but who may have made substantial contributions to WAPED in its formative years (1979-1995) prior to the implementation of these awards.

-This is an award for technical and/or professional achievement in promoting awareness and development in issues of education of persons with disabilities.
-This award may be presented to a person or organization that has, in preceding years, made a major contribution of importance to increasing knowledge and awareness of disability issues in education or has developed techniques or methods in the application of such knowledge in higher education.
+8. Achievement Award: This is an award for technical and/or professional achievement in promoting awareness and development in issues of education of persons with disabilities.
+This award may be presented to a person or organization that has, in preceding years, made a major contribution to increasing knowledge and awareness of disability issues in education or has developed techniques or methods in the application of such knowledge in higher education.

 Section 2 – Awards Selection